 One of the most important things about marketing is being in the right place at the right time.
 But don’t leave it up to chance.

-So here’s of the 9 key marketing lessons I’ve learned over the past years: Do your research and work out who your customers are so you can be where they are.
+So here’s one of the key marketing lessons I’ve learned over the past years: Do your research and work out who your customers are so you can be where they are.

 This will tell you things like whether they’re more likely to shop online or offline, and what time of year, week or day they’re most likely to purchase.